All Episodes

 I think it's laudable to want to continue what Charlie was doing.

-On the other hand there's something about this that we have to think very carefully.
+On the other hand, there's something about this that we have to think very carefully.

-And I would say you know I was a bit troubled hearing Ben Shapiro say that he was going to pick up Charlie's bloody mic because as I read the actual history Charlie picked up Ben's mic right Ben Shapiro his thing used to be to go to college campuses and confront people across the aisle but he didn't do it in the way that Charlie did it.
+Ben Shapiro, his thing used to be to go to college campuses and confront people across the aisle, but he didn't do it in the way that Charlie did it.

-He did it in a very confrontational way it's not that I don't understand what he was doing and it's not that I don't even appreciate that he was willing to do it.
+It's not that I don't understand what he was doing, and it's not that I don't even appreciate that he was willing to do it, but it was done without the kind of generosity of spirit that Charlie had.

-But it was done without the kind of generosity of spirit that Charlie had and so it was also limited in the amount of good it could do for that reason Charlie took what Ben was doing and reinvented it so that it was actually welcoming of anybody with the courage to get up at the mic and say to Charlie what they really thought.
+Charlie took what Ben was doing and reinvented it so that it was actually welcoming of anybody with the courage to get up at the mic and say to Charlie what they really thought.

 And so I do think the absence of Charlie at the mic is profound and important.

-And some of the people who lost something profound were the very people that Charlie would have interacted with and would have revealed that there was, you know, um a depth to what's going on on the other side that they otherwise would not be encountering it.
+And some of the people who lost something profound were the very people that Charlie would have interacted with and would have revealed that there was, you know, a depth to what's going on on the other side that they otherwise would not be encountering it.

 But I don't, you know, Ben Shapiro would have to recognize that he had been doing this in a much less productive way in order to pick up the mic meaningfully.

-Um but on the larger point, we are left with a vacuum.
+But on the larger point, we are left with a vacuum.

 That is unfortunate.